KestrelComputer/kestrel-3-users-guide/manuscript/chapter-2.md

 **This is why you hear the word *context* so frequently in Forth programming.**  It's clear that, by the time line 9 rolls around, the *context* for what a row of pixels *means* has changed.
 We simply make this known to Forth in the most natural way possible; we simply *redefine* it as we need it, *when* we need it.

 Contrast this with virtually any other language you're likely to come into contact with.
-Particularly illustrated by various flavors of Lisp, if you were to change the meaning of `row` like this:
+Particularly illustrated by various flavors of Lisp, if you were to change the meaning of `row` like this (in some made-up dialect of Lisp):

     (define (row ...) ...definition 1...)
     (define (on addr) (times 16 (let (addr (row addr))))) ... some more code here ...
     (define (row ...) ...definition 2...)

-then the meaning of `on` would fundamentally change.
+then the meaning of `(on x)` would fundamentally change.
 Were you to do this in a more statically controlled language like C, you'll just get a compile-time error for duplicately defined symbols.

 Anyway, we can prove that this works easily enough: